Pylons/waitress/README.txt

 Introduction
 ------------

-This package is a production quality pure-Python WSGI server with very acceptable performance that runs on Unix and Windows under Python 2.6+ and Python 3.2.
+Waitress is a production-quality pure-Python WSGI server with very acceptable performance that runs on Unix and Windows under Python 2.6+ and Python 3.2.
 It runs on CPython and PyPy.
-It is meant to be used as a dependency by web framework authors who require broad platform support.
-It's neither the fastest nor the fanciest WSGI server vailable but it can help eliminate the N-by-M documentation burden (e.g. production vs. deployment, Windows vs. Unix, Python 3 vs. Python 2, PyPI vs. CPython) and resulting user confusion imposed by spotty platform support and/or inappropriate dependency trees of the current (2012-ish) crop of WSGI servers.
 It depends only on the Python standard library and has very good test coverage.
 It is a fork of the WSGI-related components which existed in ``zope.server``.

+It is meant to be used as a dependency by web framework authors who require broad platform support.
+It's neither the fastest nor the fanciest WSGI server available but it can help eliminate the N-by-M documentation burden (e.g. production vs. deployment, Windows vs. Unix, Python 3 vs. Python 2, PyPI vs. CPython) and resulting user confusion imposed by spotty platform support of the current (2012-ish) crop of WSGI servers (and the inappropriate dependency trees of servers which claim wide platform support).

+It supports HTTP/1.0 and a subset of HTTP/1.1 (see "Known Issues" below).

 Usage
 -----